How to Overcome Procrastination

 2. Take that big task and break it down into manageable small pieces.

 A lot of times when we procrastinate, it’s because we are looking at the mountain and thinking, “No way can I climb that.”
 However, if you took a few steps every day up that mountain, in no time you would be halfway up it and then as you continue a few more steps each day, eventually you would make it to the top.
 You tamed that mountain and you can do the same for the task that you are putting off.
 Imagine steps on a stairway, and then break your task down into baby steps, putting a small task on each step.
 Write down all the baby steps you need to do to reach your goal and then start immediately on the first step.

 3. Reward yourself along the way.

 It’s so important that as you are accomplishing your task that you reward yourself along the way, even if just a verbal good job.
 Acknowledge and praise yourself for taking that first step and continue with this until you finish the task.
 You can also reward yourself by doing other things.
-Example: for every one hour you work on the task, you get 15 minute that you can do something you love (like go on social media, watching a mini show, meditating, etc.)
+Example: for every one hour you work on the task, you get 15 minutes that you can do something you love (like go on social media, watching a mini-show, meditating, etc.)

 4. Take the big bite first.

 It might be a little challenging, but if you take the biggest thing you are putting off and do it first thing in your day, you are setting up the rest of your day for success.
 It’s like the Nike commercial says, “just do it.”
 You need to just take that bite.
 It doesn’t have to be a scary bite, just the first bite.
 Using the stairway analogy, it can be the first step on the stairs, but for the task that you have been putting off the longest.